 In the period of the increased expansion of the Romans, the machine was improved.
 At that time, precise rules for constructing catapults were developed, strictly observing the mutual proportions of their individual elements, based on the results of experiments.

-Accuracy of catapults was amazing, and thrown out stone weighing 30 kg flew even up to 1100 meters, when 50 kg to 450 meters.
+The accuracy of catapults was amazing, and thrown out stone weighing 30 kg flew even up to 1100 meters when 50 kg to 450 meters.

 Onagers were also often used to throw away human excrement and the heads of dead prisoners, which would cause a plague in the besieged city and reduce the morale of the defenders.
 Some onagers had special containers that could fire special projectiles.
 Such missiles were called sige and some weighed over 1 ton.